allegro/allegro.tech/_posts/2017-06-27-How to approach testing in development process.md

 Less experienced engineers often ask about testing tools.
 An absolute must-have is a test management tool to keep any requirements-to-test cases coverage and track bug-to-test cases.
-The market offers a lot of commercial and free tools such as [HP Quality Center](https://saas.hpe.com/en-us/software/quality-center) or [Test Link](http://testlink.org/) mentioned above or a free Polish tool – [Test Arena](http://testarena.pl/).
+The market offers a lot of commercial and free tools such as [HP Quality Center](https://saas.hpe.com/en-us/software/quality-center) or [TestLink](http://testlink.org/) mentioned above or a free Polish tool – [TestArena](http://testarena.pl/).
 A decision concerning the choice of a tool should be carefully considered in terms of ROI (Return of Investment).
 Any potential migration of test cases between different tools following a change of decision may be time-consuming and sometimes difficult to execute.
 The same rule applies to defect tracking tools, with [JIRA](https://www.atlassian.com/software/jira) developed by Atlassian being probably the most popular one.
-Its main advantage is a `JIRA` Agile add-on (recently incorporated into a standard `JIRA` version) that allows users to manage user stories and linked test cases.
+Its main advantage is a `JIRA` Agile add-on (recently incorporated into a standard JIRA version) that allows users to manage user stories and linked test cases.
 Therefore, it can be used in an agile project as the only test management tool.
 All in all, `Excel` spreadsheets are insufficient to do the job.
 Next thing is choosing a tool for designing and executing of automation tests, which depends on the type of developed application/system (e.g. web or mobile app) and applied technology.
 If you are dealing with websites, try [Selenium](http://www.seleniumhq.org/).